Setting up a limited company in the UK is one of the best ways to run your online business while working towards EU second citizenship.

 Check the company name is available

-Whatever business name you choose must be unique.
+When setting up your limited company, you’ll need to choose a business name.
+Whatever name you choose must be unique.
 If it’s too similar to another company’s name or trade mark, then someone may complain and you may have to change it.
 Limited company names in the UK typically end in ‘limited’ or ‘Ltd’.

 There are additional rules for naming your company, with a full list available here.

 Companies House is the place to go to check name availability.